smadaminov/ping-cli/README.md

 # ping-cli
-A simple CLI app that sends an ICMP Echo-Request to a specified destination.
+A simple Linux CLI app that sends an ICMP Echo-Request to a specified destination.

 Build
 -------